raphael-group/hatchet/doc/recommendation_inference.md

 The user should analyze the scores as HATCHet provides the following two parameters (controlling different hypotheses) to investigate alternative solutions with also high scores:
 - **Sensitivity to small CNAs `-l`**: this parameter controls the sensitivity of HATCHet to small CNAs, whose typical values are 0.5-0.6.
 The user should decrease this value, e.g. 0.2-0.3, to investigate solutions with more clones and smaller CNAs, while it should increase the value, e.g. 1.0-1.5, to give more confidence to large CNAs and less to small CNAs.
 - **Confidence in a single tumor clone `-g`**: this parameter controls the confidence in the presence of a single tumor clone, whose typical values are 0.2-0.3.
 The user should increase the value to increase the confidence, e.g. 0.4-0.5, in the presence of a single tumor clone, while lower values, e.g. 0.0-0.1, decrease the confidenze and favor the presence of more clones.
+The value should be increase especially in 2 cases: (1) when the score of 2 clones is particularly high with or without a WGD (e.g. a value close to 0.0), and especially (2) when the score of 2 clones is significantly higher with a WGD than the score of 2 clones without a WGD; the latter may indeed indicate the presence of a single tetraploid clone.

 The final best solution, according to prediction of the presence or absence of a WGD, is made based on a trade-off between the number of clones and WGD; more specifically, the diploid solution is chosen when it has the same or lower number of clones than the tetraploid solution, otherwise the tetraploid solution is chosen.